rothirschtec/www.rothirsch.tech/content/posts/en/projects/sbc-cluster/sbc-cluster-drbd-pacemaker.md

 ms drbd_ms-r0 drbd0 \
         meta master-max=1 master-node-max=1 clone-max=2 clone-node-max=1 notify=true

+# Connect resource to each other.
+If the IP is activated on a node so will the shared storage.
 colocation co_FOIP_DRBD inf: c_FOIP drbd_fs-r0 drbd_ms-r0:Master

+# Order the start behaviour of ressources.
+In this case it will first be checked if the DRBD resource ist configured as primary on the active node before it mounts the filesystem
 order fs_after_drbd Mandatory: drbd_ms-r0:promote drbd_fs-r0:start
 ```

+#### DRBD directory

-#### Create directory for r0 on both nodes
+Create a directory for your DRBD resource (r0)

     mkdir -p /media/r0

-#### Create directory for r0 on one node only
+#### Configure your cluster

+You can now use your cluster definition to create the resources on your cluster.

-    # Stop all active resources
+    # To be more secure, stop all active resources first
     crm configure property stop-all-resources=true

-    # Replace all resources with the ones inside the cib.txt
+    # Overwrite the existing configuration
     crm configure load replace cib.txt

 > You do these steps only on either of the two nodes but you can watch what happens with `crm_mon` on the other node